Awakened-Redstone-Plugins/StaffLog/README.md

+This project won't be updated anymore.
+No support will be given

 # StaffLog
 StaffLog is  plugin that allows server owners to administrate their staff with the command `/staff-log log` that allow them to look all the command their staff ran and tried to run.
 It also allows staff to play normally with the command `/staff-mode` that switches between staff and non-staff.